rodolfoalmeid/Docker_Study/README.md

 * What does "k8s" mean?

-  K8s is simply short for Kubernetes.
+  K8s is simply a short for Kubernetes.
 The 8 represents the 8 letters between K ad S!

 * What K8s actualy does?